kasper-piskorski/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 * there is one entity, `person`, which represents a person in the family whose genealogy data we are studying.
 * the `person` entity has a number of resources to describe aspects of them, such as their name, age, dates of birth and death, gender and a URL to a picture of them (if one exists).
 Those resources are all expressed as strings, except for the age, which is of datatype long.
 * there are two relations that a `person` can participate in: `marriage` and `parentship`
-* the person can play different roles in those relations, as a spouse (`spouse1` or `spouse2` - we aren't assigning them by gender to be husband or wife at this point) and as a `parent` or `child` (again, we are not assigning a gender such as mother or father at this point).
+* the person can play different roles in those relations, as a spouse (`spouse1` or `spouse2` - we aren't assigning them by gender to be husband or wife) and as a `parent` or `child` (again, we are not assigning a gender such as mother or father).
 * the `marriage` relation has a resource, which is a URL to a wedding picture, if one exists.

 ### The Data